dataflowr/Project-Acoustic-Scene-Classification-DCASE/README.md

+:warning: **WARNING!**:warning: The dataset for this project is quite big and difficult to set up with Google Colab.
+It's more feasible if you have local computational resource or look into other recent audio datasets.

 # DL-DIY potential project ideas
 - check out challenge description [[here](http://dcase.community/challenge2021/task-acoustic-scene-classification#subtask-a)]
 - take into consideration information of different sensors during training, e.g. [[residual normalization](https://dcase.community/documents/challenge2021/technical_reports/DCASE2021_Kim_36_t1.pdf)]